 It would seem there are two types of writers – those who are comfortable with reading their work to an audience, and those who would rather be trapped in a lift with Piers Morgan than stand before a microphone.

 EM Reapy, author of Red Dirt, is of the latter variety.
 In an upfront piece for the Irish Times last week, she explained that, though thrilled with the positive reception her debut novel received, she struggled with the public appearances that were expected of her as part of the book’s promotion.
-This came to a head when she won Newcomer of the Year at last year’s Irish Book Awards, an award that’s arguably more about the writer than the book.
+This came to a head when she won Newcomer of the Year at last year’s Irish Book Awards.
 To her horror, she had to give an off-the-cuff acceptance speech at the glitzy awards ceremony, with TV cameras present:

 ‘It was a sort of out-of-body experience walking to the stage.
 I don’t remember what I said in the speech but I recall lights, the crowd in their glamorous suits and dresses, the blur of faces.
 I had an intense desire to leave but was ushered to a green room and was then brought in for an RTÉ interview.
 I don’t remember that either, I was very much on autopilot.
 Some part of me had shut down….